Rick Segall

-Personal life, family and education
+Life and career

 Segall was born in Plainview, New York, the son of Rick and Barbara Segall.
 He and his family moved to Nashville, Tennessee in 1973.

-Career

-Segall began performing at age two.
-He first acted at age five in a Tonka toys television commercial.
-In 1973, he joined the television series The Partridge Family as a regular cast member for its final season.
-Segall won the role after being spotted by Paul Tannen, who mentioned him to executive producer Bob Claver.
-Segall appeared in ten episodes of The Partridge Family.
-In 1973, while with the show Segall recorded an album titled Ricky Segall and the Segalls released by Bell Records.
+He began acting at the age of two.
+At the age of five, he acted in a Tonka toys television commercial.
+In 1973, he joined the cast of the ABC musical sitcom television series The Partridge Family, playing Ricky Stevens in its final season.
+He won the role of Stevens after being spotted by Paul Tannen, a music publisher, who mentioned him to executive producer Bob Claver.
+In the same year, he recorded an album titled Ricky Segall and the Segalls released by Bell Records.

-In 1974, he was one of the hosts at the American Music Awards of 1974 along with Donny Osmond, Michael Jackson and Rodney Allen Rippy.

-Segall has guest-starred and provided voices in television programs including Police Woman, Trollkins (voices), Shirt Tales (voices), Richie Rich (voices) and Little House on the Prairie.

-Segall appeared in the films The Last Married Couple in America and Oh, God!
+In 1974, Segall was one of the hosts at the American Music Awards of 1974 along with Donny Osmond, Michael Jackson and Rodney Allen Rippy.
+He guest-starred and provided voices in television programs including Police Woman, Trollkins (voices), Shirt Tales (voices), Richie Rich (voices) and Little House on the Prairie.
+He also appeared in films such as The Last Married Couple in America and Oh, God!
 Book II, among others.
 He was an executive producer for the 2015 film Selected.
 His most recent credit was from the police procedural television series NCIS.